 After completing my MA in Imperial History at Durham University in 2006, I went on to work as a Graduate Attaché at the British Institute in Eastern Africa, Nairobi, Kenya.
 I assisted on a variety of archaeological and historical research projects across Kenya, Tanzania, Uganda, and South Sudan.
 I then went to SOAS where I completed my PhD in African History in June 2011.
 My doctoral research was funded by the AHRC, and I was also awarded the Martin Lynn Scholarship by the Royal Historical Society.
-I was employed as a Senior Teaching Fellow at SOAS before joining the Department of History and Politics at Brunel University in September 2013.
+I was a Senior Teaching Fellow at SOAS before joining Politics and History at Brunel University in September 2013.

 - PhD African History (SOAS)